kwant-project/kwant/doc/source/tutorial/tutorial3.rst

 working with a single lead and there is no scattering region.
 So we have to finalized the ``Builder`` of our sole lead explicitly.

-That finalized lead is then passed to `kwant.physics.Bands`.
-This creates an object that behaves just like a function: when called with a momentum ``k`` as parameter it returns the eigenenergies of the translational invariant system for that momentum.
-Computing these eigenenergies for a range of momenta then yields the bandstructure:
+That finalized lead is then passed to `~kwant.plotter.bands`.
+This function calculates energies of various bands at a range of momenta and plots the calculated energies.
+It is really a convenience function, and if one needs to do something more profound with the dispersion relation these energies may be calculated directly.
+For now we just plot the bandstructure:

 .. literalinclude:: band_structure.py
     :start-after: #HIDDEN_BEGIN_pejz